 Daniel has spent the last fifteen years immersed in body-based and energy-focused practices.
-His background includes yoga, pranayama, Kriya Yoga, Shadow Yoga, internal martial arts, and movement practices like Ido Portal, all of which inform his grounded and evolving approach to breathwork.
+His background includes Kriya yoga & pranayama through the lineage of Swami Kripalu, Shadow Yoga, Chen-style Tai Chi (Taiji), and the internal martial art of Xingyi, and other movement practices that fall under the broader Movemont Culture umbrella through teachers like Ido Portal, all of which inform his grounded and evolving approach to breathwork, movement, and life.

 Somatic Alignment & Breathwork: A Guided Process of Deep Reorganization

-My work isn’t about pushing, forcing, or chasing outcomes.
-It’s about recognizing what’s out of alignment and creating the right conditions for the body to naturally unwind.
+My work is not about striving for outcomes.
+It’s about recognizing what’s out of alignment and creating the right conditions for the body to unwind naturally.
 In other words, it’s about being in relationship with the moment and tracking the subtle cues and messages the body communicates.

-My role isn’t to have answers or solutions, but to listen deeply and offer reflections that support your process, whether through verbal cues, hands-on work, or simply being a compassionate witness.
+I don’t have answers or solutions.
+I listen deeply, offering reflections that support your process of remembering, through verbal cues, hands-on work, or simple presence.

 How I Work with Somatic Alignment and Breathwork

-Healing doesn’t come from force.
-It comes from creating safety.
+Healing begins with recognition, not control.
+We return to the natural rhythm that’s already there.
 I don’t impose an agenda onto your process.
-Instead, we tune into what your system is ready for and offer the right kind of support—whether that’s breath, awareness, or touch.
-My guidance isn’t about fixing, but about helping you recognize what’s already waiting to move.
-When the conditions are right, your body knows exactly what to do.
+Instead, we listen to what your system is saying and offer the kind of support it’s asking for…. breath, awareness, or touch.
+My guidance isn’t about fixing, but about helping you notice what’s already unfolding.
+When the conditions are right, the body knows what to do.

 At Rainwater Breathworks, we use breath to build awareness, ease, and responsiveness in the system.